dougeby/IntuneDocs/intune/device-locate.md

 # required metadata

 title: Find lost iOS devices with Microsoft Intune - Azure | Microsoft Docs
-description: Find or locate lost or stolen iOS devices using Locate Device feature in Microsoft Intune; and get details on the security and privacy information when using the Locate Device action.
+description: Locate lost or stolen iOS devices by using the Locate Device feature in Microsoft Intune.
+Get details on security and privacy information when using the Locate Device action.
 keywords:
 author: MandiOhlinger
 ms.author: mandia